arrowrowe/tam/README.md

 - **Option**
   - **.mode**: `'copy'` or `'compress'`.
   - **.hash**: integer, length of the hash adding to a file's name.
 If set to 0, no hashing operation will be performed.
+  - Priority: to merge global and local options, Tam supports priority mode.
+Instead of `option[key] = value`, use `option[key] = [value, priority]`.
+By default, global priority is 0 and local priority is 1.
+With same priority, local overrides global.
+Of course you can simply use the old-fashioned `option[key] = value` and let Tam decides the priority.

 ## Then What?